-Some exotic, large centipedes will bite defensively, and should not be handled.
+Some exotic, large centipedes (not this one) will bite defensively, and should not be handled.

 The house centipede pictured here is considered harmless to humans or their pets.
 Size: Body = 25mm, overall = 7cm.

 Some of the larger centipedes can live longer than 10 years.